Lots of people ask, “Are there sandy beaches in Greece?” – Yes! There are! Here is the list of where to find the best

 This fantastic white and pink sand beach in Greece is one of the most visited places on Crete Island and for a great reason.
-Surrounded by a magnificent mountainous scape, this beach is a sea lagoon with super shallow emerald waters that gives you the impression of being in the Caribbean.
+Surrounded by a magnificent mountainous scape, this beach is a sea lagoon with super shallow emerald waters that give you the impression of being in the Caribbean.

 It’s possible to reach Balos either by boat or after a fun car ride on the border of a cliff and a 20-minute hike under the sun, so don’t forget to bring your hat and cold drinks to make the walk there easier.

 Mylopotas Beach, Ios Island

 Ios is often considered as a young island to party and have fun at half the price you would on a more exclusive beach such as Mykonos.
 However, the Island of Ios has some unforgettable shores worth discovering, safe enough for the whole family.

-One of such beaches is Mylopotas Beach, a unique bay featuring a long stretch of golden sand and impressive crystal clear waters of all the shades of blue and emerald.
+One of such beach is Mylopotas Beach, a unique bay featuring a long stretch of golden sand and impressive crystal-clear waters of all the shades of blue and emerald.

-The beach is easy to reach since it’s not far from the capital of the Island, and there are several cafés and tavernas that also offer organization, umbrellas, and sunbeds to rent for the day.
+The beach is easy to reach since it’s not far from the Island’s capital, and several cafés and taverns also offer organization, umbrellas, and sunbeds to rent for the day.

 Agios Prokopios Beach, Naxos Island

 Stunning golden sun and a fantastic turquoise sea are part of the landscape that welcomes you only 5 km south of Naxos port.
-Agios Prokopios is a long sandy beach with beautiful shallow waters and often included among the top ten beaches in Greece.
+Agios Prokopios is a long sandy beach with beautiful shallow waters and is often included among the top ten beaches in Greece.

 There are beautiful bars and cafés along the seaside for you to spend the whole day, so you will only need to pack your sunscreen since the place is really well organized.
-In the area, it’s possible to practice water sports such as snorkeling and windsurfing.
+It’s possible to practice water sports such as snorkeling and windsurfing in the area.